Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON08/LESSON08-applications.md

 ===========

 ## Objective
-In this lesson, we will learn how to attach a phsyical screen player to a location.
+In this lesson, we will learn how to leverage applications within a player.

 ## Tasks